gstroup/apimocker/README.md

 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
 (Old config.json file format is deprecated and doesn't support new features, but still functioning.)
 * mockDirectory value should be an absolute path.
 * A static route can be opened up to serve up static assets like images.
 Both staticDirectory and staticPath must be set.
 If either is not set, then nothing happens.
-* Additional headers can be defined for responses
+* Additional headers can be defined for responses.

 ```js
 {